cawasser/rccst/README.md

 6. [ ] Add metrics collection to the Server
    1. [ ] [statsd](https://github.com/statsd/statsd), via [clojure-statsd-client](https://github.com/unbounce/clojure-dogstatsd-client)
 7. [ ] (optional) Consider moving to [Reitit](/docs/routing.md) (see item 13.3 above)
-8. [ ] do we (can we?) need to stop the database connection using next.jdbc?
-9. [ ] Client needs to actually "login", so we know when to start the socket
+8. [ ] Client needs to actually "login", so we know when to start the socket
-10. [ ] Will we ever need `websocket.handler`? (handles push messages from clients)
+9. [ ] Will we ever need `websocket.handler`? (handles push messages from clients)